laurentkempe/laurentkempe.github.io/source/_posts/Using-windows-7-symbolic-link-to-organize-your-DropBox.md

 alias:
  - /post/Using-windows-7-symbolic-link-to-organize-your-DropBox.aspx/index.html
 ---
-If you are a user of the fantastic [DropBox](http://www.dropbox.com/referrals/NTIyMjQ1MTk)tool you might know that you have to organize your folders under a top root folder.
+If you are a user of the fantastic [DropBox](http://www.dropbox.com/referrals/NTIyMjQ1MTk) tool you might know that you have to organize your folders under a top root folder.
 This was really an issue for me which I wanted to solve because I like to organize my files in a different manner.

 I used the **mklink** command from a Windows Command
 <!-- more -->